mysociety/alaveteli/docs/running/upgrading.md

 ## Patches

-Patch version increases (e.g. 1.2.3 &rarr; 1.2.**4**) should not require any further action on your part.
+Patch version increases (e.g. 0.1.2.3 &rarr; 0.1.2.**4**) should not require any further action on your part.
+They will be backwards compatible with the current minor release version.

 ## Minor version increases

-Minor version increases (e.g. 1.2.4 &rarr; 1.**3**.0) will usually require further action.
+Minor version increases (e.g. 0.1.2.4 &rarr; 0.1.**3**.0) will usually require further action.
 You should read the [`CHANGES.md`](https://github.com/mysociety/alaveteli/blob/master/doc/CHANGES.md) document to see what's changed since your last deployment, paying special attention to anything in the "Upgrade notes" sections.

 Any upgrade may include new translations strings, that is, new or altered messages to the user that need translating to your locale.
 You should visit Transifex